Wherever our eyes turn we are faced with Progress… or so the story goes.

 Today some people view hacker tools as part of nostalgia, a retro-trend among hipsters.
 Even though this is perhaps quite true, it is not a real argument against using hacker tools.
 Nevertheless, if hacker tools are similar to a scalpel it suffers the same weaknesses.
 I guess a scalpel takes time mastering, true at least for hacker tools.

 But more importantly, the cost of precision is under some circumstances time.
-If we would use a scalpel do to a task more fitted for a knife, it would perhaps be possible - but it would arguable take more time and the instrument would face the risk of breaking.
+If we would use a scalpel due to a task more fitted for a knife, it would perhaps be possible - but it would arguably take more time and the instrument would face the risk of breaking.

-We should get better at mixing these cultures, I believe.
-A programming environment of tomorrow I would want to use, take the best from the Unix world, and mix it with modern programming environments such as VS Code or WebStorm.
+Perhaps we should get better at mixing these cultures?
+A programming environment of tomorrow I would want to use, take the best from the Unix world and mix it with modern programming environments such as VS Code or WebStorm.

 Often when mixing two cultures, at first we are faced with issues, but in the end, we often see something stronger emerge.
 All cultures are in the end both unique and melting-pots of impressions of other and previous cultures.